vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ### Dropdown list

-If you need to display more links, you can group similar links into a dropdown list.
+To display more links, you can group similar links into a dropdown list.

 You need use object format and provide the additional `children` option to nest links: